 "If it's not me, what is it?"

 "I'm ready to listen to any problems you might have..."
 Ran encouraged, "If it's a secret, I won't tell anybody.
 Come on now, you can tell neechan all about it."

-Ran was suddenly startled when she saw something flicker in the small girl's eyes.
-Ran, at once, understood she'd gone too far somehow.
+Ran was startled when she saw something flicker in the small girl's eyes.
+Ran understood at once she'd somehow gone too far.
 Ai was angry.

 "Don't call yourself that!"
 Haibara suddenly demanded.